Photo GalleryMore Photos

-For most males having gynecomastia surgery, they have been thinking of the surgery for years.
-The surgery day comes and goes quickly and now it is on to the recovery or aftercare phase.
+Most men having gynecomastia surgery have been thinking about this procedure for years.
+However, the surgery day comes and goes quickly.
+Now, it is time to focus on the recovery or aftercare phase.

 The Day of Your Gynecomastia Surgery

-- Go home and go back to sleep.
-Prop yourself up at about a 30 degree angle.
+- Get as much rest as possible.
+Prop yourself up at about a 30-degree angle.
 Make sure to get up several times the first day even if it is just to use the restroom.
-This will help with circulation in your legs and reduce the risk of a DVT.
+This will help with circulation in your legs and reduce the risk of DVT.

 - You can take the prescribed pain medication when you get home.
-Make sure you eat something before you take it (crackers, soup, and ginger ale, sprite).
+Make sure you eat something before you take it (crackers, soup, with ginger ale, or Sprite).
 Taking pain medications on an empty stomach can make you nauseated.
-Also the carbonated beverages can help with settling your stomach.
+Also, carbonated beverages can help to settle your stomach.

-- The first day after your Gynecomastia surgery, you may feel tightness in your chest and it may seem a little difficult to breathe.
-What helps is to take a few big deep breaths and hold them for about 5 seconds.
-This helps expand your lungs and helps with your breathing.
+- The first day after your gynecomastia surgery, you may feel tightness in your chest and it may seem a little difficult to breathe.
+It helps to take a few big deep breaths and hold them for about 5 seconds.
+This expands your lungs, allowing you to breathe more easily.
 Do this five to ten times an hour in the first 24 hours after surgery.

-- Keep on your compression garment the first night.
+- Use your compression garment the first night.

-- At your one day follow up appointment Dr. Dadvand will explain what to do with your garment and how to wear it for the following week.
-(He will also explain how to shower and take care of the area, etc.)
+- At your next-day follow-up appointment, Dr. Dadvand will explain what to do with your garment and how to wear it for the following week (he will also explain how to shower and take care of the area, etc.).

 - It helps to prop your arms up on some pillows the night of your surgery to take the pressure of the sides of your chest.